-She told me later that she got her supplies from a needle exchange, a clinic that distributed new needles and would exchange used ones for new ones.
-Eventually, I went to the needle exchange myself.
-Without knowing it at the time, the program I was accessing was based on harm reduction.
+She told me later that she got her supplies from a clinic that distributed new needles and would exchange used ones for new ones.
+Eventually, I went to the clinic myself.
+Without knowing it at the time, I was accessing a harm reduction clinic.

 What is harm reduction?